I'm about to tell you things that only one person out of tens of thousands knows about.

 Part Four: A Crumpled Manuscript Found Discarded At The Dump:

 Writing about these topics got off to a difficult start.
 It was like trying to nail jelly onto a tree.
 After a few weeks some core concepts were articulated, but anyone I showed them to appeared scandalized.
-It took an hour or so to setup as an Amazon E-Book.
-The 29 page book begins with someone finding a discarded crumpled manuscript on the ground at the dump... a fitting destination for unspeakable concepts.
+Those initial thoughts could have ended up crumpled and discarded at the dump... a fitting destination for unspeakable concepts.
 I've since expanded on those concepts, with this blog, and am trying to be more politically correct (well, at least a little).

 Here's some fascinating e-mail regarding my initial writings: